choria-io/website/docs/content/tasks/security/index.md

 Here this user will have the ability to run the _puppet\_conf_ task as well as the _gcompute::snapshot_ one but no others.

-Every task invocation will call the RBAC system twice - one for the _run\_and\_wait_ or _run_no_wait_ action and once for an action matching the task name.
+Every task invocation will call the RBAC system twice - one for the _run\_and\_wait_ or _run\_no\_wait_ action and once for an action matching the task name.

 ## Auditing

 Auditing is done as per normal Choria Audit Logs and are written in JSON format.
-For every _run_ there would be 2 actions performed - download and one of the run variants.
+For every _run_ there would be 2 actions performed - one of the run variants and one for the actual task name being invoked.

 <pre><code class="nohighlight">
 $ sudo tail -n 1000 /var/log/puppetlabs/mcollective-audit.log|jq 'select(.request_id=="45250c07824f5922be68468d08f6b76c")'